HacktheUniverse/star-api/README.md

 ## Dependencies

 1. Rvm, ruby, bundler
-2. Sqlite on development and postgresql on production
+2. Sqlite on development and Postgresql on production
-3. Elastichsearch to store search metadata
+3. ElasticSearch to store search metadata

-## The rails API
+## Setting up the Rails API

 You need to clone repo, run
 ```